Bivalvia: Reproduction and development

 The sexes are usually separate in bivalves but some hermaphroditism is known.
-The gonads and either open into the nephridia, or through a separate pore into a chamber over the gills.
+The gonads either open into the nephridia or through a separate pore into a chamber over the gills.
 The ripe gonads of males and females release sperm and eggs into the water column.
 Spawning may take place continually or be triggered by environmental factors such as day length, water temperature, or the presence of sperm in the water.
 Some species are "dribble spawners", releasing gametes during protracted period that can extend for weeks.
 Others are mass spawners and release their gametes in batches or all at once.

 Fertilization is usually external.
 Typically, a short stage lasts a few hours or days before the eggs hatch into trochophore larvae.
 These later develop into veliger larvae which settle on the seabed and undergo metamorphosis into adults.
 In some species, such as those in the genus Lasaea, females draw water containing sperm in through their inhalant siphons and fertilization takes place inside the female.
 These species then brood the young inside their mantle cavity, eventually releasing them into the water column as veliger larvae or as crawl-away juveniles.

 Most of the bivalve larvae that hatch from eggs in the water column feed on diatoms or other phytoplankton.
 In temperate regions, about 25% of species are lecithotrophic, depending on nutrients stored in the yolk of the egg where the main energy source is lipids.
 The longer the period is before the larva first feeds, the larger the egg and yolk need to be.
 The reproductive cost of producing these energy-rich eggs is high and they are usually smaller in number.
 For example, the Baltic tellin (Macoma balthica) produces few, high-energy eggs.
 The larvae hatching out of these rely on the energy reserves and do not feed.
 After about four days, they become D-stage larvae, when they first develop hinged, D-shaped valves.
 These larvae have a relatively small dispersal potential before settling out.
 The common mussel (Mytilus edulis) produces 10 times as many eggs that hatch into larvae and soon need to feed to survive and grow.
 They can disperse more widely as they remain planktonic for a much longer time.